Principle and statement of intent

 - If a parent asks for information and Bumbles have concerns relating to child protection, then the information should not be disclosed until Bumbles have discussed this with the appropriate stakeholders.
 The parent who has asked for the information must be told of the reason why Bumbles are withholding their personal data.

 - We have “data sharing agreements” in place to ensure that information is given out only when necessary and to the appropriate authorities.

 - Issues to do with the employment of staff, whether paid or unpaid, remain confidential to the people directly involved with making personnel decisions.

-- We have clear policies on the use of mobile phones within the setting which prohibits their use by staff, visitors or parents around the children.
+- We have clear policies on the use of personal mobile phones within the setting which prohibits their use by staff, visitors or parents around the children.

 - We have clear policies which prohibit staff, students or volunteers discussing work, work related issues, children & families on any social networking site.

 - We have a disciplinary procedure which sets out clear steps of action if confidentiality or personal data has been breached.

 If a staff member gained information in the course of conversation with a child or their parents/carer’s, either inside or outside Bumbles Day Care, which they felt put either the child’s or parent’s/carer’s welfare at risk, the boundaries of confidentiality would consequently be crossed over and it would be the staff member’s responsibility to pass on the information in question to the Designated Child Protection Officer so that appropriate action could be taken to protect the child or parent involved.